 Volunteer at Baltimore Branch

 Sort and check the expiration dates of donated food on our conveyor belt, pack boxes, and create meal kits.
-Volunteers must be at least 18 years old (14-year-olds are welcome on nights and weekends), able to lift 25 pounds, and stand for three hours.
-You can volunteer as an individual or a group (5-20 volunteers).
+Volunteers must be at least 13 years old, able to lift 25 pounds, and stand for three hours.
+You can volunteer as an individual or a group (5-10 volunteers).

 Charles T. Bauer Community Kitchen